2018ik/2018ik.github.io/_wiki/light.markdown

 ## Background

 The light is not a thing, such as a shining or presence, it is a Person, God Himself.
 This light gives us the direct sense and realization of sins, wrongdoings, mistakes, trespasses and shortages.

+## Biblical Definition

+Ephesians 5 is the only place in the Bible which is "everything that makes manifest" (Eph 5:13).
+The word revelation in Greek is apokalupsis.
+Apo is to open, and kalupsis is a veil.
+Therefore, revelation simply means the removal of a veil.
+Light is related to revelation.
+To be enlightened means to receive a revelation.
+Once light comes, revelation comes.
+Revelation is determined by the amount of light received.
+God’s revelation is what we receive through His light; it is the effect of this light in us.
+When light comes from God and reaches us, we have revelation.
+The end result of light is revelation.

 ## Contrast to Darkness